tanchung123/Power-measurement-of-consumption/README.md

 # Power Measurement of Consumption
 This project counts how many times the LED blinks within one hour.
 Each pulse from the power meter represents 1 Wh (1 watt-hour) of energy consumption.
+The light signal will be converted into ADC, GPIO output and interrput, delivered to realterm by Uart.
 ## MCU
 STM32 NUCLEO-L152RE
 Bare-metal development using CMSIS